CaseFacts: A Benchmark for Legal Fact-Checking and Precedent Retrieval: Experiments

 \subsection{Similarity Distribution of Cross-Case Claim Inconsistencies}

 To locate contradictions and overlapping claims across cases with our compute resource limits, we stratified the space of cross-case claim pairs by their semantic similarity and inspected a uniform subsample from each bin.
 First, we computed the semantic similarity scores of all possible claim pair combinations, using Qwen3-Embedding-8B~\cite{zhang2025qwen3embeddingadvancingtext}.
+We used cosine similarity as our similarity measure.

 We then performed stratified sampling to estimate the density of inconsistencies across the similarity spectrum.
 We drew a uniform sample of 1,000 pairs from each 0.1 similarity interval between 0.2 and 0.9.
 The highest interval (0.9--1.0) contained fewer than 1,000 total pairs; consequently, all pairs in this range were included.
 Conversely, the 0.0--0.2 interval contained negligible data and was excluded as the pairs were semantically unrelated.
 For each sampled pair, we employed an LLM-as-a-judge (Prompts~\ref{lst:contra_diff_case_prompt} and~\ref{lst:overlap_diff_case_prompt}) to detect contradictions and overlaps, utilizing the full evidence from both source cases.